hellovip/wp--iBuildapp/readme.txt

 1. Customize your mobile app, manage content and monetize
 2. Add sharing and commenting features
 3. Keep your customers engaged with app updates, promotions and more
-4. Allow your customers browse, view and share photo, audio and video
+4. Allow your customers browse, view and share photos, audio and video
 5. Dashboard
 6. Manage panel